-NOTE: Before testing, confirm that there is a functioning shut off located on the waterline preceding the expansion tank itself.
-If failure occurs while you are testing, it could cause severe damage to your home or other property.
+NOTE: Before testing, confirm that there is a functioning shut-off located on the waterline preceding the expansion tank itself.
+If a failure occurs while you are testing, it could cause severe damage to your home or other property.
 We always recommend using a licensed professional for any testing.
 Should you see any signs of corrosion, shut off the water and call in a licensed professional.
-Jennings Plumbing Services does not accept responsibility for damages caused by improper testing or failure of fittings during testing with use of this information.
+Jennings Plumbing Services does not accept responsibility for damages caused by improper testing or failure of fittings during testing with the use of this information.

-There are a couple different things you can do to tell if your expansion tank is working properly:
+There are a couple of different things you can do to tell if your expansion tank is working properly:

 Method 1: Checking Water Pressure

 One of the easiest ways to tell if your thermal expansion tank is working or not is to monitor the water pressure visually.
-To perform this visual test use the hot water for a longer period of time, and then do not using any hot water for a while thereafter.
-In this instance if your thermal expansion tank is working properly there will be no difference in pressure.
+To perform this visual test use the hot water for a longer period of time, and then do not use any hot water for a while thereafter.
+In this instance, if your thermal expansion tank is working properly there will be no difference in pressure.
 However, should your expansion tank be faulty you will then notice there is higher pressure that will gradually decrease back to normal as the water continues to run.

 We recommend turning on a faucet in order to visually inspect the water pressure for this test.
 Please note that this is not completely definitive, considering there are other factors that can affect the water pressure in your home.